aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttag/lockcontents/_index.md

 ---
 title: StructuredDocumentTag.LockContents
 second_title: Aspose.Words for .NET API Reference
-description: When set to true this property will prohibit a user from editing the contents of this SDT.
+description: When set to true this property will prohibit a user from editing the contents of this SDT in C#
 type: docs
 weight: 200
 url: /net/aspose.words.markup/structureddocumenttag/lockcontents/